 - has symptoms that are getting worse after a few days

-- has a high fever with a rash.
+- has a high fever for more than 3 days

 Are there tests for hand, foot and mouth disease?

 Your doctor can usually diagnose hand, foot and mouth disease based on age, symptoms and the appearance of sores.